 Most women who are infected with chlamydia and gonorrhea have no symptoms, therefore testing is critical.
 PRC offers women convenient, free, and confidential chlamydia and gonorrhea testing near Manning.
-Please call our SE Pregnancy Resource Center to schedule your free STD testing appointment.
+Please call our SE Portland or Beaverton Pregnancy Resource Center location to schedule your free STD testing appointment.

-Please note: Free STI testing is only available at our SE PRC center by appointment only.
+Please note: Free STI testing is available at our SE Portland and Beaverton PRC centers by appointment only.

 The bacteria may not be detectable until 14 days after the exposure, and we recommend you allow at least 10 days post exposure before coming in for a test.

 Our mission is to be there for mothers and their babies – born, preborn, and not yet conceived.
 This means helping women make the best possible choices for their reproductive health no matter what their stage of life.

 At this time, free STD testing for our Manning, Oregon neighbors is only available at our Southeast Portland and Beaverton clinics.
 But women from all over the Portland area, including Manning, Oregon, are encouraged to make an appointment and come in.
 Our trained staff will treat you with judgment-free respect and confidentiality while providing you with the lab-grade, trustworthy, and free STI testing that you need to make smart decisions for your health and the health of your sexual partners.

 Knowing the range, signs, and treatments of sexually transmitted infections (STIs) is key in being able to fight their effects and their spread.